ungoogled-software/ungoogled-chromium/docs/design.md

 Building the source code consists of the following steps:

+1. Prune binaries
-1. Apply patches
+2. Apply patches
+3. Substitute domains
-2. Build GN via `tools/gn/bootstrap/bootstrap.py`
+4. Build GN via `tools/gn/bootstrap/bootstrap.py`
-3. Run `gn gen` with the GN flags
+5. Run `gn gen` with the GN flags
-4. Build Chromium via `ninja`
+6. Build Chromium via `ninja`

 Packaging consists of packaging types; each type has differing package outputs and invocation requirements.
 Some packaging types divide the building and package generation steps; some have it all-in-one.
 The current packaging types are as follows: